smzislam/crudApiBackend/README.md

 # crudApiBackend using Lumen PHP Framework

 It's a restful api with Jwt Authentication using Laravel Lumen.
+It's front end repository is: https://github.com/smzislam/-crudApiFrontend

 use "php -S localhost:8000 -t public" to run the api